Naf256/psychology/child psychology-2103/theories of child development/erikson-personality-development.md

    of self.

-During adolescence, children explore their independence and develop a sense of self.2﻿ Those who receive proper encouragement and reinforcement through personal exploration will emerge from this stage with a strong sense of self and feelings of independence and control.
+During adolescence, children explore their independence and develop a sense of self.
+Those who receive proper encouragement and reinforcement through personal exploration will emerge from this stage with a strong sense of self and feelings of independence and control.
 Those who remain unsure of their beliefs and desires will feel insecure and confused about themselves and the future.